 - Melt the butter in the microwave in a medium size bowl.
 Whisk in the molasses, brown sugar, and granulated sugar.
 Once combined, whisk in the egg.
 Add the pumpkin and vanilla and whisk until thick and combined completely.
 Pour into dry ingredients and gently mix.
 The dough will be very thick, heavy, and sticky.
 Keep mixing until just combined, no more.
 Fold in your add-ins.

 - Scoop cookie dough onto prepared baking sheets.
 About 2 or 3 Tablespoons of dough per cookie.
 Slightly flatten the help the cookies spread in the oven.
 Do not flatten completely.
 See my photo above for a visual.
 If desired, press a few of your add-ins onto the top of the cookie dough balls for looks.

 - Bake the cookies for 13-15 minutes until very lightly browned on the edges, and still appearing soft in the centers.
 My cookies took 14 minutes.
 Allow the cookies to cool completely on the baking sheets.
 The cookies’ flavor is best on day 2.
 Cookies remain fresh and soft stored in an airtight container for 10 days.

-- Instead of the pumpkin pie spice, you may use 1/4 teaspoon each: ground cloves, ground nutmeg, ground allspice.
+- Pumpkin Pie Spice: Instead of the pumpkin pie spice, you may use 1/4 teaspoon each: ground cloves, ground nutmeg, ground allspice.

-- *IMPORTANT: This recipe is tested with Libby's pumpkin puree, which is much less "watery" than other brands (such as Trader Joe's).
+- Pumpkin: This recipe is tested with Libby’s pumpkin puree, which is much less “watery” than other brands (such as Trader Joe’s).
 More water in your pumpkin = cakey cookies.
-If you think your pumpkin puree is too moist, add a paper bowl to a bowl.
+If you think your pumpkin puree is too moist, add a paper towel to a bowl.
 Top with 3/4 cup pumpkin puree.
-Top with another paper towel and "blot" the pumpkin to remove some moisture.
+Top with another paper towel and “blot” the pumpkin to remove some moisture.